-Cotton ball painting-A new and entertaining way to paint
+Cotton ball painting for kids-A new and entertaining way to paint

 As a parent, I used to groan at the thought of letting my son paint at a young age because of how much supervision he needed and how much of a mess it turned into.
 But my mom came along and changed my view of painting for young kids.

-Yes, painting can be a mess, but messy play is such a great way for them to learn while still having a blast.
+Yes, painting can be a mess, but messy play is such a great way for them to learn while still having so much fun.
 And as long as you invest in washable paint, the mess isn’t too hard to clean up.

 - Cotton balls